fprime-community/fprime-workshop-led-blinker/docs/component-implementation-2.md

   }
 ```

+> Copying from the template file and pasting into your implementation file is a pattern in F Prime that is often used when adding new input ports or commands.

 The `run` port will be invoked repeatedly on each cycle of the rate group.
 Each invocation will call into the `run_handler` function such that the component may perform behavior on each cycle.

 Here we want to turn the LED on or OFF based on a cycle count to implement the "blinking" behavior we desire.

-In your `led-blinker/Components/Led` directory, open `Led.cpp`, copy in the following block of code, and try filling-in the TODOs based on what you learned and defined in previous sections.
+Copy the run_handler implementation below into your run_handler.
+Try filling in the TODOs based on what you learned and defined in previous sections.

 >Don't forget to read the code and comments to understand more about how to use F´.